jm0899/MeshCombineExample/README.md

 # MeshCombineExample
-An example of combing several meshes in unity.
+An example of combining several meshes in unity.